priyanaren0105/mobile-test-eng-take-home-1/README.md

 # Test Engineer Take Home Exam

 Welcome to the Test Engineer Take Home Exam!
 Please follow the instructions below to complete the assignment.
 Please feel free to ask any questions if you get stuck along the way!
-This take home exam should take no longer than 1 hour (not including the Bonus Section)
+This take home exam should take no longer than 1-2 hours (not including the Bonus Section)

 ## Instructions